-Life insurance premium financing is exclusively for people with legitimate needs for life insurance and a long term need for death benefit.
-If you currently own large amounts of life insurance and fit this profile, premium financing may prove to be very beneficial in your overall estate plan.
+Life insurance premium financing is exclusively for those people with legitimate needs for long-term death benefit.
+If you currently own large amounts of life insurance or may be looking for additional coverage, premium financing may prove to be very beneficial in your overall estate plan.

-* Clients who NEED significant amounts of death benefit and can afford the premiums, but…
+* Clients who NEED significant amounts of death benefit, can afford the premiums, but…

 * Wish to use that cash flow for other purposes, or

-* Wish to reduce the potential gift tax and estate tax with minimal out of pocket strategies.
+* Wish to reduce their gift tax and estate taxes with minimal out-of-pocket cost.

 Business owners who want significant amounts of death benefit for succession planning and…